eyfel/ClipboardIncrementer/README.md

 # CopyPaster

-CopyPaster is an advanced Python tool designed to streamline the copy-paste process for users engaged in tasks that require the frequent copying of predefined values.
+CopyPaster is an advanced tool designed to streamline the copy-paste process for users engaged in tasks that require the frequent copying of predefined values.
 By displaying an identifier (`copy_id`) and automatically copying its corresponding value (`copy_value`) to the clipboard, it significantly enhances efficiency and accuracy in data entry and documentation processes.

 ## Key Features